hipe/tmx/search_and_replace/doc/issues/010-document-theory.md

-foundation that we build on achieves robustness through its simplicity. in the algorithms that we then place over this foundation, whenever they have holes these oversights invariably lead to bugs (manifest and dormant both). as as such towards the end we offer our verion of "proof" of completeness.
+foundation that we build on achieves robustness through its simplicity. in the algorithms that we then place over this foundation, whenever they have holes these oversights invariably lead to bugs (manifest and dormant both). as as such towards this end we offer our version of "proof" of completeness.

 "the reference" is [#005].